carogaltier/medscheduler/docs/index.md

 # Medscheduler

 **Medscheduler** is a Python library for generating fully synthetic outpatient scheduling datasets.
-It provides realistic yet non-identifiable data for **education**, **research**, and **prototyping**, enabling the exploration of healthcare operations without privacy risks.
+It creates realistic yet privacy-preserving data for **education**, **research**, and **prototyping**, enabling healthcare operations analysis without privacy concerns.

 ## Introduction

-Access to real-world healthcare data is often limited by privacy regulations, ethical restrictions, and administrative barriers.
-Because most clinical records contain identifiable or sensitive information, researchers and educators must navigate complex approval processes that can delay innovation and hinder reproducibility.
+Access to real-world healthcare data is often constrained by privacy regulations, ethical considerations, and administrative barriers.
+Most clinical records contain sensitive or identifiable information, requiring complex approval processes that can hinder innovation and reproducibility.

-**Synthetic data** offer a practical solution.
-They are artificially generated datasets that reproduce the statistical structure of real-world data without including identifiable patient information.
-**Medscheduler** simulates outpatient appointment activity through a parameterized scheduler that reproduces plausible demographic distributions, booking behaviors, and attendance patterns.
+**Synthetic data** provides a practical alternative - artificially generated datasets that replicate the statistical properties of real-world data while containing no identifiable patient information. **Medscheduler** simulates outpatient appointment systems through a parameterized scheduler that generates plausible demographic distributions, booking behaviors, and attendance patterns.
 Default configurations are informed by **NHS England outpatient statistics** and peer-reviewed research on punctuality, rebooking, and visit frequency.

-## Key features and use cases
+## Key features

-- End-to-end synthetic scheduling pipeline (slots, patients, appointments).
+- End-to-end synthetic scheduling pipeline (slots, patients, appointments)
-- Configurable parameters for calendars, slot density, fill rates, rebooking, attendance, and punctuality.
+- Configurable parameters for calendars, slot density, fill rates, rebooking, attendance, and punctuality
-- Safe for sharing — fully synthetic and privacy-preserving.
+- Privacy-preserving by design - safe for sharing and collaboration
-- Ready for analytics and visualization with pandas and matplotlib.
+- Compatible with pandas and matplotlib for immediate analysis and visualization
-- Suitable for:
+- Modular and extensible architecture

+## Use cases
-  - **Education and training** in health data science and operational analytics.
+- **Education & Training**: Health data science and operational analytics coursework
-  - **Prototyping and experimentation** with scheduling algorithms, dashboards, and predictive models.
+- **Prototyping & Development**: Testing scheduling algorithms, dashboards, and predictive models
-  - **Open and reproducible research** without the constraints of restricted datasets.
+- **Research & Reproducibility**: Open research without data access restrictions

 ## Simulation overview

 The generator models a synthetic outpatient scheduling system with three core components:

-- **Slots** — Configurable daily calendars with working days, operating hours, and slot density.
+- **Slots**: Configurable daily calendars with working days, operating hours, and slot density.
-- **Patients** — Synthetic registry with realistic age-sex distributions derived from NHS data.
+- **Patients**: Synthetic registry with realistic age-sex distributions derived from NHS data.
-- **Appointments** — Booked appointments linking patients to slots with probabilistic attendance, cancellations, and rebooking outcomes.
+- **Appointments**: Booked appointments linking patients to slots with probabilistic attendance, cancellations, and rebooking outcomes.

-Outputs are returned as **pandas DataFrames**, with optional CSV export.
-The codebase is modular and extensible.
-Simulation parameters and behavioral assumptions can be overridden via class arguments or extended methods, enabling adaptation to different countries, health systems, or research needs.
+Outputs are provided as **pandas DataFrames** with optional CSV export functionality.
+The modular codebase allows for customization of simulation parameters and behavioral assumptions through class arguments or extended methods, supporting adaptation to various healthcare systems and research requirements.

 ## User Guide